 What will happen to the Virtue Fusion name?

 The branding has started to change already but the sites which are now displaying Playtech branding are not just the new HTML5 sites, but those which are using a Playtech front end called Portal.
-This user interface allows other Playtech products including a much bigger range of slots and in some cases sports, poker or live casino to be played at the same site with the same wallet and login as the bingo; clearly this is a big step towards Playtech's omni-channel vision even though many of the Portal sites have yet to upgrade their bingo offering from Flash to HTML5.
-A good example of this type of site with the new branding is Titanbet Bingo.
+This user interface allows other Playtech products including a much bigger range of slots and in some cases sports, poker or live casino to be played at the same site with the same wallet and login as the bingo; clearly this is a big step towards Playtech’s omni-channel vision even though many of the Portal sites still have not migrated their bingo offering from Flash to HTML5.

 So far, smaller sites which do not have Portal retain the Virtue Fusion branding regardless of which version of the software they have, probably because their Gambling Commission licence is held by Virtue Fusion Alderney.
 There are not many of these left in 2020, though.